 Great is Thy faithfulness, Lord, unto me!

-After we finished, Amanda had a sudden smile on her face.
+After we finished, Amanda had a large grin on her face and she relaxed with peace.

 Four months later, I sat at Amanda’s deathbed.
 The nurse had informed me that Amanda wanted to speak to me alone.
 As soon as she saw me, she smiled.